 The rare recording of Sarasate himself performing the piece is wonderful, but it lacks, for better or worse, the chrome-like reflectivity of 21st century modernity.
-It is essentially the same difference between Dylan's version of his song, All Along the Watchtower, and Jimi Hendrix's interpretation.
-(It may be apocryphal, but supposedly after Dylan heard Hendrix's version, he said it was no longer his song, Jimi had taken possession of it.)
-To use another analogy, Sarasate's performance of his own piece registers on the ear as the flickering vignette of silent film works its nostalgic persistence upon the eye; whereas Panfili and Angatscheva's performance is in such a high definition that it seems supra-real, with diamond edges, whose notes pierce straight into the deep limbic areas of the brain, licking a forked tongue of fire over the core pleasure centers.
+Sarasate's performance of his own piece registers on the ear as the flickering vignette of silent film works its nostalgic persistence upon the eye; whereas Panfili and Angatscheva's performance is in such a high definition that it seems supra-real, with diamond edges, whose notes pierce straight into the deep limbic areas of the brain, licking a forked tongue of fire over the core pleasure centers.

 After Panfili, this particular performance by Sarah Chang works for me.
-Her haughty and humorless demeanor combine with the rough whisky raspy tone in her violin to engage me in the way a woman in an elegant gown and high-heels walking across a high-wire would.
+Her haughty and icy demeanor combine with the rough whisky raspy tone in her violin to engage my fascination in the way a woman in an elegant gown and high-heels walking across a high-wire would.
 I was particularly moved by her performance of the third section, un poco più lento.

 Anne Sophie Mutter's version is sublime, amazing in its precision.
 Of all the full symphonic versions, this has such an aching depth to it.